coin-or/MibS/README.md

 Furthermore, to conduct the experiments illustrated in this report, see the `README` file in the directory `scripts`.

 `MibS` is also capable of solving two-stage mixed integer stochastic bilevel linear optimization problems.
-For an introduction to these problems, see this.
 To solve these problems, there are two ways:

 * You must provide an MPS file, a time file and a stoch file in the same way as the SMPS format.
-The second-stage objective coefficients should be defined at the end of the time file (see here).
+The second-stage objective coefficients should be defined at the end of the time file (see [here](https://github.com/tkralphs/BilevelLib/blob/master/stochastic/sslp/bilevel_nonZeroSum_sslp_10_50_50.tim)).
 Then call `mibs` like this:
 ```
 <build_or_install_dir>/bin/mibs -Alps_instance file.mps -MibS_auxiliaryTimFile file.tim -MibS_auxiliaryStoFile file.sto -MibS_stochasticityType stochasticWithoutSAA -MibS_isSMPSFormat 1 -MibS_isA2Random 1
 ```
 The parameter `MibS_isA2Random` should be set to 0 in case the coefficients of the first-stage variables in the second-stage problem are not random variables.

 * You must provide an MPS file and an auxiliary information file in the same way as deterministic bilevel problems.
 The probability distributions of the random variables also should be specified by setting the values of corresponding parameters (MibS currently supports only the discrete uniform distribution).
-For a sample parameter file, see here.
+For a sample parameter file, see `src\mibsStochastic.par.in`.

 HELP